drivechain-project/docs/bip2-blind-merged-mining.md

     1-byte -- OP CheckBribeVerify
-    1-byte -- Bribe Version (in this case, equal to "2") 35-byte -- 'Big' Sidechain Mini-Header (1+32+32); ChainIndex, h*, prevSideBlockHash
+    1-byte -- Bribe Version (in this case, equal to "2") 35-byte -- 'Big' Sidechain Mini-Header (1+32+32); This consists of: (ChainIndex, h*, prevSideBlockHash)

 In both cases, M9 can only be included in a main:block (ie, can only avoid evaluating to a FALSE script outcome) if [1] the Sidechain Mini-Header info is currently present in D3 (of this main:block) and [2] the relevant entry in D3 has a "Blocks_Atop" value of at least 100.

+M9 is relatively simple -- most of the work is done already by D3.
+Now we return to M8, version 2.

 #### M8 Again (Lightning Network)

+To someone familiar with the Lightning Network, a second, LN-compatible version of M8 will emerge naturally from M9_V2.

-A second version of M8 emerges naturally from M9_V2 along with the Lightning Network.
-However, this requires having a LN-channel open with a miner.
+However, use of M8_V2 (below) requires having a LN-channel open with a miner.
 This may not always be practical (or even possible), especially today.

 ##### M8_V2

-In M8_V1, Simon could reuse the same h\* all he wanted, because only one M8_V1 can be included per block per sidechain.
+Notice that, in M8_V1, Simon could reuse the same h\* all he wanted, because only one M8_V1 could be included per main:block per sidechain.
 However, on the LN no such rule can be enforced, as the goal is to push everything off-chain and include *zero* M8s.
+So, we will never know what the M8s were or how many had an effect on anything.

 Therefore, Simon will need to ensure that he **gives each Mary a different h\***.
-Simon can easily do this, as he controls the side:block's contents and can simply increment a nonce.
+Simon can easily do this, as he controls the side:block's contents and can simply increment a nonce -- this changes the side:block, and changes its hash (ie, changes h\*).

-With a unique h\* per Mary, we can guarantee that M9_V2 will always fail for at least m-1 Marys (if there are m total).
-If this Simon's block is not found, M9_V2 will fail for all Marys, as the h\* in question will never make it into D3 (let alone have 100 side:blocks built on top of it).
+With a unique h\* per Mary, and at most 1 h\* making it into a block (per sidechain), we can guarantee that M9_V2 will always fail for at least m-1 Marys (if there are m total).
+Furthermore, if this Simon's block is not found, M9_V2 will fail for all pairings of (this Simon, every Mary), because none of the h\* in question have ever made it into D3 (which is always on-chain).

-Thus, consider an example where: Simon starts with 13 BTC, Mary starts with 40 BTC, the side:block's tx-fees currently total 7.1 BTC, and Simon is keeping 0.1 BTC for himself and paying 7 BTC via bribe.
+That's probably confusing, so here is an example, in which: Simon starts with 13 BTC, Mary starts with 40 BTC, the side:block's tx-fees currently total 7.1 BTC, and Simon is keeping 0.1 BTC for himself and paying 7 BTC via bribe.

 We start with (I):